ImPavloh/rvc-tts-discord-bot/README.md

 In case the `config.ini` file is not configured or the RVC models are not properly placed, the bot won't work.

+> [!WARNING]
-> One last thing, this isn't the actual `VoiceMe!` source code it is a modified early version but it has the same functionalities and works in a similar way.
+> One last thing, this isn't the actual `VoiceMe!` source code it is a modified old version but it has the same functionalities and works in a similar way.
+Sorry for the spaghetti code ;)

 ## 📝 License